mrsilver76/avantslash/README.md

  * A lot of screen real-estate is wasted on empty space.
  * Comment threads are impossible to read due to large numbers of redundant "comment hidden" messages.
  * It's not easy to quickly jump into interesting threads of comments that are below your current threshold.
- * Data usage is very high.
-A typical front-page on Slashdot mobile is ~1.6 MB whereas with Avantslash it is ~40 kB.
-This makes a significant difference when downloading over slow data connections (eg. 3G).
+ * Page sizes are very large.
+A typical front-page on Slashdot mobile is ~1.6 MB which can be slow to download with poor data connections.
+In comparison, a typical front page with Avantslash is ~40 kB.

 ## Key features